M-Hardy/MLFS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-MLFS is a repo containing machine learning models implemented without use of machine learning libraries (e.g. pytorch, tensorflow, etc.).
+MLFS is a personal project focused on building machine learning models from scratch to deepen understanding and avoid relying on pre-made abstractions.

-Implementations are in Python, numpy and matplotlib libraries are used for vectorization and plotting subroutines.
+Implementations are in Python, use of machine learning libraries is banned (pytorch, tensorflow, jax, etc.).
+Numpy and matplotlib libraries are used for vectorization and plotting subroutines.

 The repo is divided into modules encompassing:
-1. Data handling: Subroutines for loading data, feature scaling, and data splitting
+1. **Data handling:** Subroutines for loading data, feature scaling, and data splitting
-2. Model implementations (as of 2023-09-26): Linear regression, logistic regression, MLP (MNIST)
+2. **Model implementations (as of 2023-09-26):** Linear regression, logistic regression, MLP (MNIST)
-4. Plotting: Routines for plotting cost/accuracy over training iterations using saved model metadata
+4. **Plotting:** Routines for plotting cost/accuracy over training iterations using saved model metadata
-5. Model IO: Routines to save/load model metadata and plots in auto-generated folders
+5. **Model IO:** Routines to save/load model metadata and plots in auto-generated folders

-MLFS is a personal project aimed at developing a concrete understanding of machine learning model implementation by avoiding reliance on ready-made models/abstractions.

-Repo is WIP.
-New machine learning model implementations will continue to be added.
+**Repo is WIP**.
+Machine learning model implementations will be added and updated as I progress.

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->